CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 - Intel Rack Scale Design (RSD)
 - Virsh (KVM)

-!!!
-Note:
-    For RSD, MAAS has only been validated to work with Intel RSD reference software release v.1.2.5, based on Redfish API v.1.0 and RSD PODM API v.1.0.
+> ⓘ For RSD, MAAS has only been validated to work with Intel RSD reference software release v.1.2.5, based on Redfish API v.1.0 and RSD PODM API v.1.0.

 See [MAAS CLI - Composable hardware][cli-comp-hw] for how to manage composable hardware with the CLI.